Eschatologue/CM_wiki/docs/spells/6th-level.md

 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 For the spell's duration, your eyes become an inky void imbued with dread power.
 One creature of your choice within 60 feet of you that you can see must succeed on a Wisdom Saving Throw or be affected by one of the following effects of your choice for the duration.
-On each of your turns until the spell ends, you can use your action to target another creature but can't target a creature again if it has succeeded on a Saving Throw against this casting of eyebite.
+On each of your turns until the spell ends, you can use your :rsc-action: **Action** to target another creature but can't target a creature again if it has succeeded on a Saving Throw against this casting of eyebite.

 ***Asleep.*** The target falls unconscious.
 It wakes up if it takes any damage or if another creature uses its action to shake the sleeper awake.